glennjones/microformat-shiv/README.md

 # microformat-shiv

-microformat-shiv is a light weight cross browser javascript [microformats 2](http://microformats.org/wiki/microformats-2) parser.
+microformat-shiv is a light-weight cross browser javascript [microformats 2](http://microformats.org/wiki/microformats-2) parser.
 Browsers should come with APIs to parse semantic content such as microformats, unfortunately this has yet to happen.

-This library can be used directly in a web page or as part of a browser extension to provide a microformats parsing API.
+* A light-weight cross browser JavaScript
+* [Example browser extensions](https://github.com/glennjones/microformat-shiv/tree/master/examples) for Chrome, Firefox and Opera
+* Well tested, passes all microformats 2 testsuite
+* Parses older microformats 1 formats

 ### Supported formats